top of page

 Feeding birds on board the Shimizu water bus

 Armed with an arsenal of bird food, there were dozens of flapping, squawking gulls following our entire journey.
-It was great fun!
+It was great fun and another excellent thing to do in Shimizu port with kids.

 Snap Photos of Mt.
 Fuji